elenaspb2019/kubernetes-migration/README.md

 Docker is a client-server application with the ability to package and run an application in a isolated environment called a container.

 **Image**

-An image is a read-only template with instructions for creating a Docker container.
+An image is a read-only template with instructions for creating a container.
 Often, an image is based on another image, with some additional customization.
 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.

 **Container**

 Container is a runnable instance of an image.
 Container is relatively well isolated from other containers and its host machine.
 You can run several instances of one image on the same host.

 **Registry**

 Storage of images.
 Can be private or public.
-Largest public docker registry is `hub.docker.com`.
+Largest public registry is `hub.docker.com`.
 It will be used by default.

 See also:
 - [Docker overview](https://docs.docker.com/engine/docker-overview/)